cokeBeer/logi/README.md

 Use `-h` to show help.
 ```
 $ ./logi -h
-Logi is a ldap server focusing on ldap deserialize recon and exploit.
+Logi is a LDAP/MySQL server focusing on pingback deserialize recon and exploit.

 Usage:
   ./logi [flags]

 Flags:
-MODE CONFIG:
+BASIC CONFIG:
-   -m, -mode int  1 for poc, 2 for probe, 3 for exploit
+   -m, -mode int  1 for poc , 2 for probe, 3 for exploit
+   -t, -type int  1 for ldap, 2 for mysql
 SERVE CONFIG:
    -i, -ip string    ip for binding (default "0.0.0.0")
    -p, -port string  port for binding (default "1389")